 Your clothes will not only be softer, but cleaner too!
 Vinegar will effectively soften your clothes AND it will help to remove any soap residue that’s left on your clothing or in your washing machine.
 And don’t worry, you won’t smell like a bottle of vinegar.

 If you are currently using dryer sheets, ditch them and invest in wool dryer balls.
-Adding a few drops of an essential oil to them will give your laundry a light, natural scent (My favorite essential oil for towels and sheets is lavender).
+Adding a few drops of an essential oil to them will give your laundry a light, natural scent.
 Your clothes will dry faster, be static-free and won’t be chemically-coated.
 Or, if you can, dry your clothes the old-fashioned way ~ outside on a clothesline.
 This will eliminate static-cling and it will also save on your energy bill!

 Additional Tip – Rather than use paper towels for cleaning, repurpose old t-shirt’s by cutting them into manageable cleaning-sized pieces.
 They work especially well when cleaning windows or glass.
 You can also use old face cloths, dishcloths or towels (cut into manageable cleaning-sized pieces) for all other general cleaning.
 Repurposing these materials for cleaning saves you money and it saves our landfills.